miking-lang/miking-dppl/README.md

 The instructions below are tested on Ubuntu 18.04 but should work for other Linux distributions, Windows, and Mac.

 ### Install
 Before building RootPPL programs, a C++/CUDA compiler is required.
 RootPPL works on CPU and Nvidia GPU:s.
-For the CPU version, a C++ compiler should suffice, e.g. g++ (gcc is also required to install CUDA).
+For the CPU version, a C++ compiler should suffice, e.g. g++.
 In order to build for GPU, CUDA must be installed.
 See CUDA installation guides: [Linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/ "CUDA Installation Guide Linux"), [Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html "CUDA Installation Guide Windows"),